Andrews54757/FastStream/README.md

 ## Manual Installation For Chrome

 The chrome extension store version recieves updates slowly due to their review process.
-Additionally, their policies do not allow extensions to interface with other Google products, such as Youtube (anti-trust anybody?).
+Additionally, their policies do not allow extensions that can download videos from Youtube (anti-trust anybody?).
 To get the latest updates, and restricted features, please do the following steps:

 1. Go to `chrome://extensions`
 2. Turn on developer mode